Trip to Baltimore

 This will ensure that when you arrive, you can immediately begin exploring the beauty of Baltimore.

-On your Baltimore trip, you’ll be offered the highest level of comfort and safety as well as amenities such as onboard restrooms, individual power outlets, three-point seatbelts, reclining seats, free Wi-Fi and onboard entertainment subject to availability.
+On your Baltimore trip, you’ll be offered the highest level of comfort and safety as well as amenities such as onboard restrooms, individual power outlets, three-point seatbelts, and reclining seats.

 So if you’re planning on taking a Baltimore trip, book your ticket with us today to reserve your seat and see our first-class amenities firsthand.